4 Steps to Financial Independence Through Real Estate Investing

 Your freedom number isn’t a unit or property count.
 It is how much income you will need to at least cover your current expenses, or be equal to the income you are currently receiving from your full-time job, or ideally, to be able to afford your idyllic lifestyle.

 The best way to accomplish this is to open up an Excel spreadsheet and list out all of your current expenses.
-If you want to replace your current income, then your freedom number is your pre-taxed income.
+If you want to replace your current income and become a real estate entrepreneur, then your freedom number is your pre-taxed income.
 If your goal is to afford your ideal lifestyle, determine how much that will cost you and that is your freedom number.

 Let’s say you are currently making $50,000 a year at your current job, and you calculate that you will need an additional $15,000 a year to achieve your ideal lifestyle.
 Your “freedom number” is $65,000, or approximately $5,500 a month.